PhoenixTMB/Analysis-of-Crime-within-London/README.md

     <img src="https://github.com/PhoenixTMB/Analysis-of-Crime-within-London/blob/main/Images/Other_Plots/agg_plot.png" width = 800 height = 800>
 </p>

-Alongside this, we wanted concrete summary statistics which we gained using the describe() function in python to get the following:
+Alongside this, we wanted concrete summary statistics which we gained using the describe() function in python to get the following summary stats for total crime across each borough:

 >- count - 33
 >- mean - 2337.515152